astrolabsoftware/fink/docs/user_guide/streaming-out.md

 converting the data into avro packets and publishing them to Kafka topic(s).
 <br>
-To see the working of the distribution system, first start Fink's Kafka Cluster and create the topic "fink_outstream":
+To see the working of the distribution system, first start Fink's Kafka Cluster and create a topic "fink_outstream":

 ```bash
 # Start the Kafka Cluster